Food and Hypertension

 Beware of false friends

-Salt seems to make any dish taste better, but it is not your friend.
+Salt seems to make any dish taste better, but it's not your friend.
 The sodium in any type of salt can lead to elevated blood pressure which can damage your arteries.
 Keep an eye out for other names for these ingredients.
 For example, when you’re watching your salt intake, look for the amount of sodium per serving.
 Remember that high sodium foods don’t always taste salty.

 In addition to excessive salt, try to stay away from trans fats or added sweeteners.
 Try swapping out some of your usual foods for recipes that don’t have those ingredients.